tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 ![Web Page](_images/functions-1.jpg)

 ## VI. <a id="section6"></a>Variable Scope with the `var` keyword
-Variables declared with the `var` keyword (which we have not been using) are scoped to the nearest enclosing function in which they were declared, they are NOT *block scoped*.
+- Variables declared with the `var` keyword (which we have not been using) are scoped to the nearest enclosing *function* in which they were declared, they are NOT *block scoped*.
+- If a variable is declared with the `var` keyword *outside* of a function, that variable is now in the *global scope*.

-You can read about this behavior of `var` and other behaviors such as **hoisting** and **global scope** here:
+You can read about this behavior of `var` and other behaviors such as variable declaration **hoisting** and **global scope** here:

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var